Sparkleleuk/Sustainability_Matters/_posts/2018-02-08-SenateBill.markdown

 ---
 layout: post
 title:  "Extensions"
-excerpt: "New Senate bill extends tax credits for renewable energy sources.
-But not for long."
+excerpt: "New Senate bill extends tax credits for renewable energy sources, but not for long.
+California to resist offshore drilling.
+And our quote of the day is from EPA head Scott Pruitt."
 date:   2018-02-08 18:00:00 -0500
 categories: [Environment]
 ---